Home

 This really is a wonderful exhibit where you discover just how clever the Allied effort in the New Forest was, to win WW2.

 When I say a visit to Beaulieu is for all the family this sort of exhibition really shows why.
-It will be fascinating to younger visitors, especially after they have seeen the James Bond Experience - here were real WW2 Special Agents - who sometimes didn't return home, but who had tried their best with totally unique tools.
-I wonder if Ian Fleming knew of any of these ingenious gadgets?
+It will be fascinating to younger visitors.
+Here were real WW2 Special Agents - who sometimes didn't return home, but who had tried their best with totally unique tools.

 Beaulieu Abbey and the Gardens of Palace House